"The Messy, Unfiltered Truth About How Writing Saved Me (The Amazing Journey )"

 Eventually, I showed someone a piece.
 My hands shook like I’d handed them a

 loaded gun.
 Their reaction?
 "Damn.
-You made me feel my own
+You have my attention bro."

 Turns out, real pain is a universal language.